-In 2015, Lisa spent 54 days rafting the length of the Ganga River in India, she shares her story with She Went Wild.
+In 2015, Lisa te Heuheu spent 54 days rafting the length of the Ganga River in India, she shares her story with She Went Wild

-Rafting the Ganga River is an experienced which had a profound affect on me.
-Without doubt, I came home a different shade of the person I was before I left.
-I travelled with my expedition team to India, to undertake a Source to Sea trek and raft of the Ganges River (Ganges is Ganga in Hindi).
-In 2009 I was selected as the Oceania candidate for an all women team to begin a journey of developing environmental curriculum for children to participate more effectively in environmental issues, which uses adventure as an innovative way to inspire their connection to the earth.
+It all began in 2009, I was selected as the Oceania candidate for an all-women team to begin a journey of developing environmental curriculum for children to participate more effectively in environmental issues.
+The curriculum uses adventure in an innovative way to inspire children's connection to the earth.
 The goal is to undertake an expedition on each continent bi-annually to empower a global environmental movement.
-This has been the dream of our expedition team leaders Liv Arnesen and Ann Bancroft, both of whom have pioneered women’s participation in adventure.
-On a personal note this opportunity encapsulates my passion for the environment, adventure and people.
+This has been the dream of our expedition team leaders, Liv Arnesen and Ann Bancroft, both of whom have driven women’s participation in adventure.
+On a personal note, this opportunity encapsulates my passion for the environment, adventure and people.

 The Ganga was chosen as the first expedition as it epitomises the greatest of challenges in terms of environmental pressure, cultural significance, interface of industrial and urban use and discharge, and simply a source of food, sustenance and wellbeing for the people of India.

 Experiencing the Ganga at source is truly spiritual.
 The physical presence of the volume, clarity and colour of the water, coupled with the shadows of Shivling and Bhagirathi peaks, and the Gaumukh Glacier is powerful.
 The connection of the Indian people to Ganga cannot be mistaken in these mountains and it reminds me of my own cultural connections to rivers and mountains at home.